 Hello friends!
 Let’s try a tiny canvas and I’m Painting with a Spoon instead of using a paintbrush!
 I’m so used to using a paintbrush this should be interesting!

-I love acrylic paintings, especially an acrylic painting on a canvas!
-Today I learnt painting with a spoon creates this very rustic uneven texture that is so beautiful!
+I love acrylic paintings, especially an acrylic painting on canvas!
+Today I learned painting with a spoon creates this very rustic uneven texture that is so beautiful!
 Honestly, the spoon is a new way to move the paint and SO much fun.
 I hope you give it a try!

 This post contains affiliate links and when you purchase an item via these links, I receive a small commission at no extra cost to you.

 For today’s Painting with a Spoon tutorial I used a plastic spoon, but you can use a metal spoon too instead!

 - A Canvas– In today’s tutorial I am using an 4 by 5 inch canvas